 Why Is Handwriting so Important?

-Handwriting is a critical element of early childhood education.
-Far from just teaching children to put words to the page, handwriting drives growth across several cognitive areas—one of the largest areas being phonics.
 In order to write a word, students must be able to sound it out and connect those sounds to written letters.
 This, in turn, helps with reading abilities and phonological decoding of more complex words.
-As writing becomes more automatic, children will learn sight words, build grammar skills, and understand how words are connected to each another in a sentence.
+As writing becomes more automatic, children will learn sight words, build grammar skills, and understand how words are connected within a sentence.

 Incorporating Handwriting into Daily Instruction

-The best writing instruction provides instruction in mechanics and the writing process while allowing students to exercise their creativity (Johnson, 2014).
+The best writing instruction provides practice in mechanics and the writing process while allowing students to exercise their creativity (Johnson, 2014).
 Using programs such as My Word Book (Grade K) and Words I Use When I Write (Grades 1-2) will help your students grow from learning new words to building their own compositions.

-This development helps them understand the principle of the alphabet, develop phonological and phonemic awareness, and employ metacognitive strategies to guide their own learning and writing (Cimochowski, 2014).
+This development helps them understand the principles of the alphabet, develop phonological and phonemic awareness, and employ metacognitive strategies to guide their own learning and writing (Cimochowski, 2014).
 Beginning with a word book helps early writers take note of the words they recognize and gradually build a vocabulary that allows them to become fluent writers.
 Along the way, they build handwriting skills and improve their reading abilities.

 Conclusion